 Matute's research (1988) supports the Damasio and colleagues (1976) conclusions.
-She compared three groups of righthanded Mexican adults: Brain-damaged illiterates, brain-damaged literates, and normal illiterates.
+She compared three groups of right-handed Mexican adults: Brain-damaged illiterates, brain-damaged literates, and normal illiterates.
 An aphasia test was given to all three groups in the context of a more extensive neuropsychological assessment.
 No differences between the two brain damaged groups were evident in regard to language measures related to repetition, oral expression, and comprehension.
 However, when analyzing incidence of aphasia due to unilateral brain lesions, all left hemisphere-damaged illiterates presented aphasia, although the lesion locus for some of them were out of the perisylvian area, whereas none presented aphasia after right hemisphere damage.
 Thus, the data obtained in this study suggest a less intrahemispheric specialization for language on the left hemisphere in illiterates.

 The hypothesis that illiterates might have a different cerebral organization for language and, therefore, deviate from literates in their clinical profile; the severity of their aphasia or their prognosis was evident as early as 1867 with Scoresby-Jackson's observation of an illiterate patient.
 This author presented a case of an illiterate patient with a severe motor aphasia.
 After the postmortem exam, the author found that although the lesion was very extended in the left hemisphere, the frontal lobe was attainted only in the posterior part of the third frontal circumvolution, where Broca had located the spoken language.
 Since it was only the posterior part of the third frontal circumvolution that was attainted, Scoresby-Jackson suggested that a bigger part of this circumvolution would participate in language only with a grater language acquisition (given by reading acquisition).
-Thus, in the illiterate people, it would be only the posterior part of the third frontal circumvolution will be employed.
-Finally, the author stated that language and writing will be learned with the posterior part of this circumvolution and with the experience given by the "exercise in the art of speaking and writing" a larger part of this circumvolution will be employed.
+Thus, in the illiterate people, it would be only the posterior extreme of the third frontal circumvolution that will be active in language expression, whereas in a literate person, all the circumvolution will be employed.
+Finally, the author stated that language and writing will be learned with the posterior part of the left third frontal circumvolution and with the experience given by the "exercise in the art of speaking and writing" a larger part of this circumvolution will be employed.
 Critchley (1956) was probably the first author to suggest that hemispheric functional asymmetry could be influenced by schooling.
 He suggested that low-educated persons tended to have less left hemispheric lateralization for language functions.
 This suggestion was supported by Wechsler's (1976) interpretation of the crossed aphasia in his illiterate patient (Castro-Caldas et al., 1987).